-Somewhere along the line, he made his way to Canada and was working in Lord Selkirk’s Red River Colony.
+Somewhere along the line, he went to Canada and worked in Lord Selkirk’s Red River Colony.
 However, in about January 1817, he returned home to Scotland on a Hudson’s Bay Company ship.
 He was back on the Red River in 1820, trading for the Hudson’s Bay Company.

 During these years, there was constant turmoil at the Red River colony as the large trading companies battled for control.
-The British Northwest Company was absorbed by Hudson’s Bay Company in 1821.
+Hudson’s Bay Company absorbed the British Northwest Company in 1821.
 The same year, the British government forced the rivaling Hudson’s Bay Company and North West Company to merge.

-With the prospect of unemployment looming, a number of traders including Kenneth McKenzie, William Laidlaw, Honore Picotte, Thomas Jeffries, James Kipp, Daniel Lamont, Joseph Renville, and American William Tilton, traveled to St. Louis, Missouri, and entered into the American fur trade in November 1821.
+With the prospect of unemployment looming, several traders, including Kenneth McKenzie, William Laidlaw, Honore Picotte, Thomas Jeffries, James Kipp, Daniel Lamont, Joseph Renville, and American William Tilton, traveled to St. Louis, Missouri, and entered into the American fur trade in November 1821.
 On July 17, 1822, William Tilton and S.S.
-Dudley, secured a trading license from Indian Superintendant William Clark at St Louis to trade with the Sioux on the Minnesota River and the Mandan and others on the Missouri River.
+Dudley secured a trading license from Indian Superintendant William Clark at St Louis to trade with the Sioux on the Minnesota River and the Mandan and others on the Missouri River.

-In June 1822 Lamont filed his intention of becoming a United States citizen.
-Sometime before 1824, he married Hushes the Night, the daughter of Cloud Man a Dakota Sioux Chief in Minnesota.
+In June 1822, Lamont filed his intention to become a United States citizen.
+Sometime before 1824, he married Hushes the Night, the daughter of Cloud Man, a Dakota Sioux Chief in Minnesota.
 The couple would have a daughter named Jane.

-In 1826 he was working at Fort Factory at the mouth of the Minnesota River.
+In 1826 he worked at Fort Factory at the mouth of the Minnesota River.

 In 1827, while Joseph Renville was President of the Columbia Fur Company, it merged with the American Fur Company.
-Kenneth McKenzie was then placed in control of the American Fur Company’s interests upon the upper Missouri River and, with William Laidlaw and Daniel Lamont, formed the subdivision called the Upper Missouri Outfit.
-As a general agent for the Upper Missouri Outfit, the McKenzie soon established his headquarters at a new post at the mouth of the Yellowstone River, which became known as Fort Union, North Dakota.
+Kenneth McKenzie was then placed in control of the American Fur Company’s interests in the upper Missouri River.
+He formed the Upper Missouri Outfit subdivision with William Laidlaw and Daniel Lamont.
+As a general agent for the Upper Missouri Outfit, McKenzie soon established his headquarters at a new post at the mouth of the Yellowstone River, which became known as Fort Union, North Dakota.

 In July 1831, Lamont married Margaret Wilson in St. Louis, Missouri.
-The next year, he was working at Fort Tecumseh, South Dakota.
+The following year, he was working at Fort Tecumseh, South Dakota.

 In 1834, John Jacob Astor sold the Western Department of the American Fur Company to Pratte, Chouteau & Co. and reorganized the Upper Missouri Outfit.
 Chouteau began to break up the Upper Missouri Outfit in 1835 with the creation of the Sioux Outfit.
 Chouteau named Honore Picotte to head the new department headquartered out of Fort Pierre Chouteau, South Dakota.
 Unhappy with this arrangement, Laidlaw and Lamont sold their shares and left the upper Missouri River for St. Louis, Missouri.

 Daniel Lamont went into business with Peter and Joseph Powell in the firm of Powell, Lamont, and Company, wholesalers in dry goods in the Arkansas Valley and Santa Fe market.
-William Laidlaw soon joined him and the company enlarged their market and began dealing in buffalo and beaver from the upper Arkansas River and Santa Fe.
+William Laidlaw soon joined him, and the company enlarged its market and began dealing in buffalo and beaver from the upper Arkansas River and Santa Fe.